freon4dsl/Freon-documentation/docu-content/030_Developing_a_Language/030_API_Level/020_Writing_Projections/+page.md

 ### Step 2 - Adding Style and a PlaceHolder

-[//]: # "// TODO Jos, please create new text for styling"
+[//]: # '// TODO Jos, please create new text for styling'

 In version 0.5.0 this has been changed such that you can use CSS classes.
 More info follows...